taolson/Admiran/doc/Language.md

 They are written as a string of `*` characters, disambiguated by the length of the string.
 For example, `either * ** ::= Left * | Right **` defines a data type `either` which has two type parameters `*` and `**`.

+#### Reserved Names and Symbols

+The following names and symbols are reserved in the language to allow unambiguous parsing of programs:

+    abstype case if of otherwise type where with = :: ::= .. | <- ->

 ## Lexical Structure

 The lexical structure of an Admiran program consists of a sequence of *tokens*, separated by whitespace.